 - After a minute or two the RemoteTx Pi should attached to your wifi network and will be reachable at:

 - Steps 5-8 can be repeated any time you want to setup wifi without using the RemoteTx web interface.
 It is not necessary to start with a new micro SD card.
 All wifi settings will be replaced with the new file.

 Disable onboard wifi to use external USB wifi interface:

 - Put the Pi micro SD Card in a PC or Mac.

 - Open the ‘config.txt’ that is on the micro SD Card.

 - Add to bottom of file:

-- You can now plug in a USB wifi adapter that is supported by Raspian and it will be active instead of the on board Pi wifi.
+- You can now plug in a USB wifi adapter that is supported by Pi OS and it will be active instead of the on board Pi wifi.
 This is useful when the Pi is a great distance from the wifi access point and needs to have a stronger signal from a more powerful USB wifi adapter.